CumulusNetworks/docs/content/cumulus-netq-restruct/Configure-Integrations/Integrate-with-Grafana.md

 The first step is to install the NetQ plug-in on your NetQ server or appliance.
 There are three ways to install the plug-in:

-- **Docker File**: Add the following to your existing Dockerfile
+- **Docker File**: Add the following to your existing Dockerfile.
     ```
     # grafana docker file
     FROM grafana/grafana:6.2.2
     RUN grafana-cli --pluginUrl https://netq-grafana-dsrc.s3-us-west-2.amazonaws.com/dist.zip plugins install netq-dashboard
     ```
-- **Grafana Docker Image**: Download and run the plug-in in your Grafana Docker container
+- **Grafana Docker Image**: Download and run the plug-in in your Grafana Docker container.
     ```
     $ docker run -d -p 3000:3000 --name=grafana -e "GF_INSTALL_PLUGINS=https://netq-grafana-dsrc.s3-us-west-2.amazonaws.com/dist.zip;netq-dashboard" grafana/grafana
     ```
-- **Grafana CLI**: Download and install the Grafana plug-in using Grafana CLI
+- **Grafana CLI**: Download and install the Grafana plug-in using Grafana CLI.
     ```
     brew update
     brew install grafana